ndrean/Solid-components/_posts/2020-01-11-How-to-use-dataset.md

 ```css
 p:hover[data-p=1] { font-weight: bold; }
   ```

-so that the paragraph with data value `data-p=1`    changes to bold when hovered:
+(no need to declare `content` this way) so that the paragraph with data value `data-p=1` changes to bold when hovered:

  <p><strong> My first paragraph 2</strong></p>
  <p> My second paragraph <strong>2</strong></p>